-So you get phrases such “Body dey inside cloth,” that can be translated into standard English as “I’m wearing clothes.”
+So, you get phrases such as “Body dey inside cloth,” that can be translated into standard English as “I’m wearing clothes.”
 Or, with “God don butta my bread” the lucky person is saying “God has answered my prayers.”

-The authoritative tome here is Babawilly’s Dictionary of Pidgin English Words and Phrases where learn that:
+The authoritative tome here is Babawilly’s Dictionary of Pidgin English Words and Phrases where we learn that:

 Wazobia Radio broadcasts entirely in Nigerian Pidgin and is played on buses and in markets.
 Monica Mark reports on a conversation between announcers about a chaotic parliamentary session: “ ‘dey abuse them one by each.’
 ‘Nigeria don become mathematics [a complicated and difficult problem],’ DJ Yaw concluded.
 ‘We need to reswagger,’ agreed his co-anchor.”

 Tok Pisin is the name given to Pidgin English in Papua New Guinea (PNG).
 It is an official language of PNG and is spoken by between five and six million people; that’s about three quarters of the country’s population.
 Many are now taught Tok Pisin as a first language so it is well on the way to becoming a lingua franca.

 The ascendancy of Tok Pisin will help communication in a country where “There are nearly 850 languages spoken . . . making it the most linguistically diverse place on earth” (The Economist).

 For a nation where many people go barefoot, “susok man” defines an urban dweller.
 How so?
 It translates into “shoe sock man,” as, typically, city people don footwear.